simonyipeter/ESP32-camera-face-detection-with-python/README.md

 - esp_camera.h library

 # Install
-- Install docker
+- Install docker enviroment:
-- Start a pyton
+- Start the pyton file in the container
 - Upload the .ino and select_pins.h file to ESP32 board
-- Start the .py file